 It’s possible to make some good money selling used furniture.
-The best places to sell used furniture will get you the highest dollar amounts for your stuff.

 Some places allow you to sell your furniture pieces in person while others help you sell furniture online.
 However, both options can make you some cash.